asposemarketplace/Aspose_for_Apache_POI/README.md

 Aspose for Apache POI
 =====================

-Aspose for Apache POI provides source code examples for features missing in Apache POI.
-In addition, there are several use cases where Apache POI implementation is: 1) Quite complex 2) Requires strong File Format knowledge This repository provides Aspose source code examples for all the above cases
+Aspose for Apache POI is a project to provide comparative source code examples to do the same file processing tasks using Aspose for Java APIs and Apache POI.
+Additionally, this project provides source code examples for advanced features offered by Aspose which are missing in Apache POI.